prakhartamta/e-Bag-Website/README.txt

 **************Syntax Error Hackathon*************************************************

-DESCRIPTION: This is the solution to the e-commerce website
+DESCRIPTION: This is a ebag website

 _____________________________________________Folder Structure__________________________________________________